 Jules George, a war artist working with the Ministry of Defence, travelled to Afghanistan in 2010 to draw troops on campaign.
-While with the army in Helmand Province he endured the same hostile conditions as the soldiers serving there, but also encountered an array of problems that a war zone presents to an artist.
+While embedded with the Army in Helmand Province, he endured the same hostile conditions as the soldiers serving there.
+But he also encountered an array of problems specific to his role as an artist.

 ‘It was the first time that I had literally drawn and walked at the same time, whilst also endeavouring to carefully follow the previous footsteps, only too aware of the possibility of stepping on an IED [improvised explosive device].’